 The most comprehensive map of the global cloud cover, highly important for all astronomers is provided by the Climate Reanalyzer service, where you can generate the weather data for one of the longest timespan in recent history.
 There are several weather factors to select from, but from the astronomical point of view, the most important is the total cloud cover (Pic.
 1).

 Another very good data was prepared by Jay Anderson, who created them from the NASA Aqua satellite between 2002 and 2015.
 These maps with 1-degree longitude and 1-degree latitude resolution are detailed enough to show the areas most and less affected by any clouds throughout the year.
 The images correspond to around 2pm local time (Pic.
 2).

-In the author’s webpage, you can find these maps relevant for every month, which is really helpful.
-I would advise you also to visit the Xavier Jubier’s eclipse page and download these maps in .kml files.
+On the author’s webpage, you can find these maps relevant for every month, which is really helpful.
+I would advise you also to visit Xavier Jubier’s eclipse page and download these maps in .kml files.

 Another good source is the specified NASA server, where you can find the relevant information about i.e. the cloud fraction.
-You can drag forward and backward the slider, and see how it was in the particular month over the last 20 years (Pic.
+You can drag the forward and backward slider, and see how it was in a particular month over the last 20 years (Pic.
 3).

 The data comes mostly from the 25-years period between 1971 – 1996 and can be treated as a supplement to the world cloud cover maps presented above (Pic.
 1, 2).
 Obviously, the Department holds also the world cloud cover data for the same dates if you are interested in it.

 Going out of the overcast, there are also good options to check other weather elements, which can be useful in planning the trip in the future.
 The best I think is the Weatherspark, which collects all weather data and puts it into one reasonable dashboard.
 When you enter some city or airport, you can see the brief summary on an annual, monthly, or even daily basis.